Russian

 Chapter 3: Pogroms

-In the days of October 1905 following the promulgation of the Manifesto by Tsar Nicholas II, pogroms claimed nearly eight thousand victims in all major cities of Ukraine.
-Following these troubles, two hundred thousand Russian Jews will choose exile.
+In the days of October 1905 following the promulgation of the Manifesto by Tsar Nicholas II, pogroms claim nearly eight thousand victims in all the major cities of Ukraine.
+Following these disturbances, two hundred thousand Russian Jews will choose exile.